sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 go run ./whois-server
 ```

-With the server running, standard tools can now interact with it:
+With the server running, you can now test it with `telnet` and `whois`:

 ```bash
 telnet localhost 43